Saturday, October 21, 2023

 to chop the false fossil out,

-that the glaze of January is only a mirror
+that the glaze of January is just a mirror

 April, though, will unleash it all,